 3.6.3.5.2 Non-Finned Doors (Block Frame).
 Block frame doors with an integral or separately applied brick molding or similar water-tight architectural perimeter trim shall be installed in similar fashion to that required for the installation in non-finned (block frame) windows in Section 3.6.3.3.
-The door frame must be of sufficient depth to overlap rough opening framing to provide adequate bearing support for shims and to accommodate any fenestration frame and hinge anchorages to the rough opening framing as required by the door manufacturer's installation instructions.
+The door shall be located in the rough opening of sufficient depth to overlap the structure's framing to provide adequate support for anchorage (through-jam or structural clips) and shims, as required by the door manufacturer's installation instructions.
 Where these conditions cannot be satisfied, a rough opening extension buck as required by Section 3.6.3.2 shall be provided or a design providing adequate fenestration support.
 In all cases, door thresholds shall be fully supported on structural support materials.